 - Does Santa exist?

 Is it a good idea to encourage children to believe in Santa Claus?
-Many sites on the net encourage this, with e-mail to the North Pole.
 How do students feel about this?
-Harmless fun or a cruel hoax to get kids to be good?
-When did they discover Santa didn't exist?
-Is he really necessary?
-Younger learners can say what they want for Xmas and then write a short email to Santa for fun.
+Is it harmless fun or a cruel hoax to get kids to be good?
+Did learners believe in Santa when they were younger?
+If so, when did they discover he didn't exist?
+If not, do they have something similar in their culture?

 - Does Christmas start too early?

-Christmas shopping starts in September for some.
-UK High Streets start earlier each year and with more lavish commercialism than other nations.
-Is it just too commercialised?
-Is it appropriate ?
-How does Christmas in your host country compare ?
+In the UK, Christmas shopping starts earlier and earlier each year, and with more and more commercialism.
+Is it too commercialised?
+What is Christmas shopping like where your students are from?
 Has it changed a lot in the past 20 years?